 - workflow behavior we can reproduce inside current tools

-If a claim does not match one of those categories, it should not be presented as settled fact.
+If a claim does not fit one of those categories, it is safer to treat it as unconfirmed rather than as a stable product fact.

 What we do not present as fact